-The Coronavirus (COVID-19) has spread its tentacles into just about every realm of our lives at this juncture.
+The Coronavirus (COVID-19) has spread its wings into just about every sphere of our lives at this juncture.
 Far from bringing about medical havoc, it’s also hit many other areas.
 And for those who have been laid off from their jobs because of economic distress, the emotional devastation is evident.

 Overset travel ideas, uncertain isolation, confusion over limited resources and media overload could be an unprecedented recipe for unchecked mental problems like anxiety and feelings of loneliness.